 At the undergraduate level, MSU Denver awards bachelor of science, bachelor of arts, bachelor of fine arts, bachelor of music and bachelor of music education degrees.
-Students may choose from 73 majors, 91 minors, and 31 certificate programs offered through three colleges: Business ; Letters, Arts and Sciences ; and Professional Studies ; and the School of Education .
+Students may choose from over 90 majors, 90 minors, and more than 30 certificate programs offered through three colleges: Business ; Letters, Arts and Sciences ; and Professional Studies ; as well as the School of Education and the School of Hospitality, Events and Tourism .
 Programs range from the traditional disciplines, such as history and biology, to contemporary fields of study, such as biochemistry, athletic training, and communication design.
-MSU Denver offers several bachelor’s degree programs unique in Colorado, including aviation management, health care management, meteorology, and integrative healthcare.
+MSU Denver offers several bachelor's degree programs unique in Colorado, including aviation management, health care management, meteorology, and integrative healthcare.
 Students may also design their own degree through the Individualized Degree Program.

-MSU Denver offers advanced degrees in five graduate programs: Master of Professional Accountancy, Master of Social Work, Master of Business Administration, Master of Health Administration, and Master of Arts in Teaching with concentrations in Elementary Education and Special Education to a diverse population in an atmosphere of mutual respect.
-The master’s programs are professionally-oriented degrees that will help to prepare students for success and accommodate graduates’ increased engagement with community needs.
-Excellence in teaching and learning is MSU Denver’s primary objective.
-Students interested in the master’s programs should refer to the Graduate Catalog for details.
+MSU Denver offers advanced degrees in seven graduate programs: Master of Science in Cybersecurity, Master of Professional Accountancy, Master of Social Work, Master of Business Administration, Master of Health Administration, Master of Science in Human Nutrition and Dietetics, and Master of Arts in Teaching with concentrations in Elementary Education and Special Education to a diverse population in an atmosphere of mutual respect.
+The master's programs are professionally-oriented degrees that will help to prepare students for success and accommodate graduates' increased engagement with community needs.
+Excellence in teaching and learning is MSU Denver's primary objective.
+Students interested in the master's programs should refer to the Graduate Catalog for details.

 As an urban university committed to serving the local community, MSU Denver attracts students from a diverse mixture of age groups, socioeconomic classes, ethnic backgrounds and lifestyles.
 The University's curriculum and philosophy reflect that diversity and enrich the urban experience.

 More than 500 full-time faculty teach for MSU Denver.
 Professors are recruited and evaluated for their ability to teach and engage students.
 All classes are taught by academic instructors.
-As a culturally diverse team of academicians, 51% of full-time faculty are women, and 20% represent ethnic minorities.
+As a culturally diverse team of academicians, 52% of full-time faculty are women, and 25% represent faculty of color.